Skip to main content

 From the dense, green beans full of potential to the highly expanded and oil-laden French roast, each stage of coffee roasting presents a unique transformation that contributes to the final flavor profile of the coffee.
 With our Microfocus Neptune, we can visually capture and understand the complex changes that a single coffee bean undergoes during the roasting process.

-Industrial CT isn’t just a tool for satisfying our curiosity; roasters can use Neptune or Triton to quickly assess the quality and consistency of their coffee by analyzing the roast uniformity within individual beans and across batches.
+CT isn’t just a tool for satisfying our curiosity; those in the agriculture and food industry can use Neptune or Triton to quickly assess the quality and consistency of their coffee by analyzing the roast uniformity within individual beans and across batches.
 Understanding the beans' structural changes can help ensure even roasting.
 CT can also offer insights into grind consistency and potential channeling issues in various brewing methods, opening new frontiers for overall quality control and optimization of the roasting process.

 Curious how the beans look once they're in the bag?
 Check out the scan below.
 You can toggle between 3D and 2D views by clicking the 3D ▼ button in the upper right corner of the window.
 From there, you can scrub through the X, Y, and Z axes of the bag.